Unveiling Multiple Descents in Unsupervised Autoencoders: Data Model

-We will start our experiment by utilizing the synthetic dataset from \cite{lupidi2023does} to challenge their assertion that “double descent does not occur in self-supervised settings”.
-First, we sample \(N\) random i.i.d.
-Gaussian vectors, each of size \(d\), representing random features in a latent space, \( z_i \sim \mathcal{N}(0, I_d) \).
-Next, we embed the vectors \(\{z_i\}_{i=1}^N\) into a higher dimensional space of size \(n\) by multiplying each \(z_i\) by \(D\) of size \(n\times d\), \(Dz_i\), where \(D_{ij} \sim \mathcal{N}(0, 1)\).
-This setting can be thought of as measuring \(\{z_i\}_{i=1}^N\) with a measurement tool \(D\), resulting in higher-dimensional data.
-Our dataset differs from that of \cite{lupidi2023does} in several ways, and we will investigate four scenarios as part of our study:
+We revisited the model used in \citep{lupidi2023does}, which argued that “double descent does not occur in self-supervised settings.”
+We sampled \(N\) i.i.d.
+Gaussian vectors of size \(d\) (\(\bz_i \sim \mathcal{N}(0, \mathbb{I}_d)\)), representing latent features and embedded them to a higher-dimensional space using \(\bbh\) of size \(D \times d\), ($D>d$, \(\bbh_{ij} \sim \mathcal{N}(0, 1)\)).
+Our dataset differs from \citep{lupidi2023does}, and we explore four scenarios in our study:

-\textbf{Sample Noise.} We aim to investigate the impact of the number of noisy training samples on the test loss curve.
-In contrast to \cite{lupidi2023does}, which adds noise to all samples, we vary the number of noisy training samples to identify memorization.
-We do this by introducing a new variable, \(p\), representing the probability of a sample being noisy.
-Thus, \(p \cdot 100\%\) represents the percentage of noisy samples in the data.
-As noise is added, we control the SNR.
-We define \(\theta\) as the factor controlling the SNR between the signal and the noise.
-Another significant change from \cite{lupidi2023does} is the chosen values of SNR, which can be found in Appendix \ref{app:implementation_details}, table \ref{tab:table_parameters}, along with its calculation to derive \(\theta\), in Appendix \ref{app:snr_calculations}.
-This leads to the following equations, which describe our model for sample noise:

-where \(\epsilon_i \sim \mathcal{N}(0, I_n)\) is an additive white Gaussian noise (AWGN), representing the noise added to samples with probability \(p\).
-This setting can be likened to using a noisy measurement device.
-To illustrate this generation we present in Appendix \ref{app:implementation_details}, Figure \ref{fig:sample_and_feature_noise_data_generation} a visualization of the data model.

-\textbf{Feature Noise.} We further study the impact of the number of noisy training features on the test loss curve.
-In the scenario of feature noise, each sample \(\{\theta Dz_i\}_{i=1}^N\) is affected by noise in certain features.
-We denote the probability of a feature being noisy by \(p\), controlling each sample's noisy features.
-We simulate a scenario where we have \(n\) measuring tools, each measuring a feature.
-To introduce noise, we select the same set of features to be noisy across all samples.
-This mimics a situation where \(\lfloor n\cdot p \rfloor\) of the measuring tools are unreliable or noisy.
-Since the noise added to each sample is a vector of length \(\lfloor n\cdot p \rfloor\), the SNR calculation differs from the case of sample noise and is explained in Appendix \ref{app:snr_calculations}.
-Appendix \ref{app:implementation_details}, Figure \ref{fig:sample_and_feature_noise_data_generation} depicts the data generation for this setting.

-\textbf{Domain Shift.} We aim to explore how the test loss curve behaves when there is a domain shift between the train and test data.
-To achieve this, we partition the vectors in the latent space \(\{z_i\}_{i=1}^N\) into two groups: train and test vectors, denoted as \(z_{train}^{i}\) and \(z_{test}^{i}\) respectively.
-Then, the train vectors are projected to higher dimensional space with the matrix \(D\), and the test vectors are projected with a different matrix \(D^{''}\), modeling a domain shift.
-To control the shift, we define \(D^{''} = D + s\cdot D^{'}\), where \(D\) is the matrix multiplying the train vectors and \(D_{ij}^{'} \sim \mathcal{N}(0, 1)\) is a new random matrix added to \(D\) to cause perturbations at each entry of \(D\).
-The parameter \(s\) controls the shift between \(D\) and \(D^{''}\).
-As a result, for \(s \neq 0\), a domain shift is present between the train and test datasets, and we get